Aliases for ATG4B Gene

 GeneCards Summary for ATG4B Gene

 ATG4B (Autophagy Related 4B, Cysteine Peptidase) is a Protein Coding gene.
-Among its related pathways are Regulation of autophagy.
-GO annotations related to this gene include cysteine-type peptidase activity and endopeptidase activity.
+Among its related pathways are Cellular Senescence and mTOR signalling.
+GO annotations related to this gene include peptidase activity and cysteine-type peptidase activity.
 An important paralog of this gene is ATG4C.

 UniProtKB/Swiss-Prot for ATG4B Gene